erich333/odin-landing-page/README.md

 # odin-landing-page
-The Landing Page project from The Odin Project.
+The Landing Page project from The Odin Project, with a duck-centric twist.